Reader Question · Career Development

 What to actually say

 The single hardest thing about conferences is the first sentence.
-Here are three that work.
+Three that work:

-The role opener: “What’s the thing that keeps you up at night in your role right now?” — Senior people love this question because most of the conference is small talk, and this skips it.
-Do not use it with someone you just met in an elevator — use it ten minutes into a conversation.
+The role opener: “What’s the thing that keeps you up at night in your role right now?”
+Senior people love this question because most of the conference is small talk, and this skips it.
+Don’t use it with someone you just met in an elevator — use it ten minutes into a conversation.

 You don’t need a pitch.
-You don’t need a hook.
-You don’t need a business card.
-You need one question and the ability to listen to the answer.
+You need one question and the ability to listen.

 The one habit that changes everything